 Call Your Child's Doctor

-- Pain that is not controlled with the medications your child was given
+- Pain that is not controlled with the medicines your child was given

 - Redness, increased swelling, or tenderness in the penis